3zeah/lwjgl-altitude/README.md

 No plans to support.
 But probably could be supported.

-* Gamma slider does nothing (requires understanding gamma and how safely to change it app-specifically)
 * Map editor not supported (requires implementing AWT rendering for LWJGL3)

 ## Details